wajihullahbaig/DeepNeuralNetworks/README.md

 I hope you will enjoy using the code as much as I enjoyed translating it :)

 # Note on code Translations

-I have tried my best to keep the code in more a understanable way.
-I know there are various functions that could have been done more clean in a more pythonic way, but that does not serve the purpose of a clear code understanding.
+I have tried my best to keep the code in a more understanable way.
+I know there are various functions that could have been done far better and clean in a more pythonic way, but that does not serve the purpose of a clear code understanding.
 I have also tried my best to develop the code that is close to matlab in terms of accuracy.
+ ## Translation notes
+ 1- Random states for both Python and Matlab have been set using the 'twister' algorithm 2- For debugging the code, I have added a single line of code that runs Matlab/Pyhon in a sequential way.
+ 3- Some functions from Matlab like nnsetup() have been replaced by a constructor in Python like FFBONN.NN
 # Dependencies/Dev Tools/Platform

 	1- Anaconda 4.1.1